-• The judge's Facebook posts, including a meme endorsing the extermination of Muslims and statements that liberals "have not been much blessed with brains" and that Hitler's policies "was one of you" cast reasonable doubt as to his capacity to act impartially as a judge.
-[Violations of Canon 4A(1) and Art.
-V, §1-a(6)(A) of the Texas Constitution.]
-Public Reprimand of a Municipal Court Judge.
-6/6/18.
+• The judge cast reasonable doubt on his capacity to act impartially as a judge, when he made a post on a company's Facebook page that included an expletive.
+[Violation of Canon 4A(1) of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
+Private Admonition of a District Court Judge.
+10/18/18.